-CLASS : II - B.COM COURSE NAME: COST ACCOUNTING COURSE CODE: 16CMU402 BATCH: 2016-2019 records; hence reconciliation of the two sets of accounts will certainly establish the accuracy of cost accounts.
+CLASS : III - B.COM PA COURSE NAME: APPLIED COST ACCOUNTING COURSE CODE : 17PAU503A BATCH : 2017-2020 records; hence reconciliation of the two sets of accounts will certainly establish the accuracy of cost accounts.

-2. To check the arithmetic accuracy and reliability of both the sets of books.
+- 1. To identify the reasons for the difference between the results shown by the cost accounts and financial accounts. - 2.
+To check the arithmetic accuracy and reliability of both the sets of books.